rohit0718/tp/docs/UserGuide.md

 | `h.mma`  | `9.00AM`, `2.30pm`   |
 | `hh.mma` | `09.00AM`, `11.30pm` |

+- The input for `AM/PM` is case-insensitive, e.g. both `10AM` and `10am` are valid.
+Also, note that `2400` (i.e. midnight of the next day) is not a valid input.
-Refer to the table below for clarification of the symbols used.
+- Refer to the table below for clarification of the symbols used:

 | Symbol | Meaning                                 |
 | ------ | --------------------------------------- |